moladub/docker-on-aws/README.md

 ``````
 cd docker
 ``````
-### Create a Dockerfile using a text editor (e.g., vi) and add the following content:
+### Create a Dockerfile using a text editor (e.g., vi) and add the following content:     (screenshot editor with code pasted)

 make sure Dockerfile has an uppercase D
 ````
 FROM public.ecr.aws/docker/library/centos:latest